Selwyn Whalley

 Selwyn Davies Whalley (24 February 1934 – 8 August 2008) is an English former footballer.
-A right-back, he was a one club man with a fifteen-year career at Port Vale.
-He made 196 league and cup appearances for the club, before he was forced to retire due to a foot injury in May 1966.
+A right-back, he was a one club man with a 15-year career at Port Vale.
+He made 196 league and cup appearances for the club before retiring due to a foot injury in May 1966.
 He helped the club to win the Fourth Division title in 1958–59.
-He spent the majority of his career as a part-time player, whilst also working as a teacher.
+He spent most of his career as a part-time player and working as a teacher.

 Whalley died on 8 August 2008, at the age of 74, following an 18-month battle against prostate cancer.
-He was survived by wife Lesley, son Martyn, daughters Joanne and Philippa and grandson Daniel.
+He was survived by his wife Lesley, son Martyn, daughters Joanne and Philippa and grandson Daniel.
 He died days apart from former teammate Ken Griffiths.